 The physical demands of sports and recreational activities make athletes engaged in organized sports and even those “weekend warriors” susceptible to brain injuries.
 Although helmets and other athletic gear may reduce the degree of force to the head, they can never fully prevent a concussion.

-Many of our sports concussion specialists, including neurologists, sports medicine physicians, neuropsychologists and physiatrists, have worked with elite athletes from Chicago professional teams—including the Bears, Blackhawks, White Sox and Fire—as well as served as consultants to high schools and colleges.
+Other sports concussion specialists include sports medicine physicians, neuropsychologists and physiatrists.
+Many of our concussion experts have worked with elite athletes from Chicago professional teams—including the Bears, Blackhawks and Fire—as well as served as consultants to numerous high schools and colleges.
 They have vast experience assessing and treating concussions in sports resulting from myriad athletic endeavors, from traditionally heavy contact sports like football, hockey and soccer to basketball and swimming.

 Diagnosis and Treatment for Concussions in Sports

 Athletic trainers, coaches, parents, teammates and athletes all play important roles in concussion recognition.
 Early identification of potential head injury is essential so removal from play can occur for assessment by a trained professional.

 It is critically important to properly diagnose a concussion and ensure that athletes do not return to their sport or other vigorous activity too quickly as they may be at greater risk of a second concussion.
 This may place them at risk for worsening symptoms or prolonged recovery.